cjtu/spirl/content/01_bash/2_basics/basics.md

 pwd
 ```

 Were you surprised you didn't move?
 The `.` is shorthand for the current directory that we are in.
-Why would we ever want to do this?
-Well, we probably wouldn't want to change directory to our current one, but it will be convenient to use `.` to refer to our current path later on.
+While we probably never want to change directory to the one we're already in, this shortcut will come in handy later on.

 Now let's try to cd to `..`